emqx/emqx/deploy/docker/README.md

 EMQX_RETAINER__MAX_PAYLOAD_SIZE <--> retainer.max_payload_size
 ```

-Don't worry about where to find the configuration file of emqx plugins, this docker image will find and config them automatically using some magic.
+Don't worry about where to find the configuration file of EMQX plugins, this docker image will find and configure them automatically using some magic.

-All plugin of emqx project could config in this way, following the environment variables mapping rule above.
+All EMQX plugins can be configured this way, following the environment variables mapping rule above.

-Assume you are using redis auth plugin, for example:
+Assume you are using Redis auth plugin, for example:

 ```bash
 #EMQX_RETAINER__STORAGE_TYPE = "ram"